sotuamax/cnv_Turticae/README.md

 - []

 ## Programs used / Dependencies
-- python3+ (pysam, pandas, numpy, Biopython, mpi4py)
+- python3+ (modules: pysam, pandas, numpy, Biopython, mpi4py)
 - R v4.1
 -

 [NOTE] To enable parallel processing, python model mpi4py need to be installed.

 ## Gene CNV estimation
-This pipeline was developed for estimating CNV that specificially on gene coding region.
+This pipeline was developed for estimating CNV that focus on gene coding regions.
 <br>
-Data for input: <br>
+Input data: <br>
 1. Reference genome in fasta format <br>
 2. GTF annotation file for the reference genome (sorted and indexed) <br>
 3. Illumina DNA-seq alignment in BAM format (sorted and indexed) <br>